kima-rafayelyan/vllm-coco-captioner/README.md

 ## 🔧 How It Works

 ### 1. Environment Setup
-Set up a local environment with vLLM to run the vision model fast because vLLM utilizes  **PagedAttention**, a memory management technique that significantly reduces memory waste accelerates inference.
+Set up a local environment with vLLM to run the vision model fast because vLLM utilizes  **PagedAttention**, a memory management technique that significantly reduces memory waste and accelerates inference.
 This allows smooth execution on limited-memory GPUs such as **T4**.

 ### 2. Model Initialization
 Load a vision-language model (**Qwen2-VL**) that can understand images, not just text.